JoeKarow/act-which-package-mgr/.github/ISSUE_TEMPLATE/01_BUG_REPORT.md

 ---
 name: Bug Report
-about: Create a report to help netwerkr to improve
+about: Create a report to help act-which-package-mgr to improve
 title: 'bug: '
 labels: 'bug'
 assignees: ''